-In the course of its business, CIMB Group has undertaken securitisations of its own originated assets, as well as advised on securitisations of third party assets as part of its debt capital markets services for its clients.
+In the course of its business, CIMB Group has undertaken securitisations of its own originated assets, as well as advised on securitisations of third party assets as part of its debt capital markets services for external clients.

-The Group securitises its own assets in order to, amongst others, manage credit risk and to manage term funding for the Group's balance sheet.
+The Group securitises its own assets in order to, amongst others, manage credit risk and its capital position and to manage term funding for the Group's balance sheet.

 Typically, CIMB Group undertakes the following roles in the securitisation activities (either singularly or in combination):